 - Once the egg starts thickening to the point it doesn't want to immediately level itself off, shake the pan to level off the top of the egg, cover it with a lid, and then turn down the heat all the way.
 Steam the egg for 2 minutes.

 - Once the timer is up, open the lid and start folding the tamagoyaki from the top, working around the omelette and folding the edges towards the center like an envelope.

 - Use two spatulas to shape the egg into a rectangle with the same shape and size as your bread.
 Once you're happy with the shape, cover the pan with a lid, turn off the heat, and let the omelette steam for another minute or until the egg is fully set.

-- Spread a generous layer of the honey mustard sauce on both slices of bread, and when the egg is cooked, place it on one side of the bread.
+- Spread a generous layer of the honey mustard sauce on 2 slices sandwich bread, and when the egg is cooked, place it on one side of the bread.

 - Cover the Dashimaki Tamago with the other slice of bread and place a flat-bottomed plate or tray on top of the sandwich to lightly press it down and help the bread and egg conform to each other.